 Incoming search terms:

-- saving too much money for retirement
+- saving too much for retirement

-- too much for retirement
+- saving too much for college

 I agree with NewtonMa that what is happening is actually the opposite - people not saving up or preparing enough for their retirement years, when they could no longer earn income.
 Its also scary to think if you don't even have a life insurance especially if your family is still dependent on your salary or you still have substantial debt obligations like house mortgage, etc.